jakevollkommer/Rope/README.md

 # Rope
-An extension to Twine which allows users to collaborate in real time.
+An extension to Twine which allows users to collaborate on and share stories.

 # Setup